yjzhang/uncurl_python/README.rst

 State Estimation
 ----------------

 The ``poisson_estimate_state`` function is used to estimate cell types using the Poisson Convex Mixture Model.
 It can take in dense or sparse matrices of reals or integers as input, and can be accelerated by parallelization.
 The input is of shape (genes, cells).
 It has three outputs: two matrices ``M`` and ``W``, and ``ll``, the negative log-likelihood.
 M is a (genes, clusters) matrix, and W is a (clusters, cells) matrix where each column sums to 1.
-W can be used for further visualization or dimensionality reduction, such as with t-SNE, or the MDS-based method described later.
+The outputs ``W`` and ``M*W`` can be used for further visualization or dimensionality reduction, such as with t-SNE, or the MDS-based method described later.

+Before running state estimation, it is often a good idea to subset the number of genes.
+This can be done using the function ``max_variance_genes``, which bins the genes by mean expression, and selects a top fraction of genes by variance from each bin.
+It also removes genes that have all zero expression counts.

 The ``log_norm_nmf`` function is a wrapper around scikit-Learn's NMF class that performs a log-transform and per-cell count normalization before running NMF.
 It returns two matrices, W and H, which correspond to the M and W returned by ``poisson_estimate_state``.